 Down in southern Italy, Calabria is emerging as one of the country’s best beach destinations.
 It has the good looks and southern flair to rival the Amalfi Coast, but with one trump card – a 500 kilometre long coast lined with white-sand beaches.
-If you love Italy and want a spell by the seaside, put our top 5 beaches in Calabria on your list…
+Gino D’Acampo explores the region’s glorious coastline on this week’s episode of Gino’s Italian Coastal Escape – if you fancy your own Italian coastal escape, put our top 5 beaches in Calabria on your list…

 Tropea is Calabria’s star resort, laid out along a stunning stretch of the region’s Tyrrhenian coast.
 Its lively, gelateria-lined streets have all the charm of Sorrento (but a fraction of the crowds), with fabulous white-sand beaches on its doorstep.